11 Wildly Effective Social Media Marketing Ideas for Insurance Agents

 When using social media to market your insurance business, let the real you shine through.
 Be the person they see on social media the same person they meet in your office.

-Ideally, you want to be on all platforms, but if you can’t, then pick the one or two you feel the most comfortable with and post regularly according to a schedule you can stick with realizing that the more you post, the more productive you are assumed to be.
+Ideally, you want to be on all platforms, but if you can’t, then pick the one or two you feel the most comfortable with and post regularly according to a schedule you can stick with, realizing that the more you post, the more productive prospects and clients assume you are.

 Educational content